Publication|Articles|October 14, 2025

 Patient preferences and quality of life

 Patients’ frustration with repeated cystoscopic procedures and anesthesia was a recurring theme.
-Many older adults experience postoperative retention or social challenges such as transportation and caregiving needs.
+Many older adults experience postoperative retention or face social challenges, such as difficulties with transportation and caregiving needs.

 Panelists said they increasingly frame mitomycin for intravesical solution as an option to “change the story” for these individuals.
 “When patients hear there’s something new that might spare them another surgery, they’re usually interested,” Murray said.